sg-crest A Singapore Government Agency Website

 When filling up paragraph 6(l) of the Adoption Statement, you should state whether you have been supporting the child.

 You have to file a supporting affidavit for your application.
-Refer to this template.
+Refer to supporting affidavit (DOCX, 146 KB).

 The required supporting documents (exhibits) include: